tkarcheski/ai-os-project-management/docs/sprints.md

 The sprint plan is divided into manageable tasks for each phase of the AI OS development.
 Each sprint will focus on small, achievable goals to ensure steady progress.

-## Sprint 1: Repository Setup and Task Management
+## Sprint 1: Repository Setup and Task Management (Project Kickoff)
 - Set up GitHub repository and initialize project structure.
 - Add necessary files (`README.md`, `LICENSE.md`, `CONTRIBUTING.md`).
 - Create issue templates and labels for bug reports, feature requests, and user stories.